 We also ensure that we are aware of what is taking place within the ever changing world of Education and Governance.
 We do this by attending courses held by the Local Authority and other educational organisations, and by being affiliated to the National Governors Association, The Key for School Leaders and The Key for School Governors.

 Through the Headteacher and Staff, we are kept informed of all aspects of school life.
 Each Governor is linked to a subject and/or school development area.
 We have meetings with Key Stage and Subject Leaders to discuss how the National Curriculum is being followed and adapted to meet the needs of our pupils.
 We meet with the Senior Leadership Team to discuss areas of school development for the future.
 Link Governors provide feedback from these meetings at the Governing Body meetings.
-The Link Governor document was recently updated.
-The Full Governing Body ratified the updated document at the meeting held on 10th March 2022.
+The Link Governor role are ratified in the autumn term, annually, in line with the School Development Plan.

-Louise Williams is our elected Chair of Governing Body and she brings a wealth of governance experience to our Governing Body.
+Paul Munn is our elected Chair of Governing Body and he brings a wealth of corporate experience to our Governing Body.
 If you would like to contact our Chair, please email email@example.com

 The Instrument of Government outlines the constitution of the Governing Body.
 The Local Authority considers whether it complies with the relevant legal requirements.